immunityinc/libptrace/README.md

 # libptrace

 libptrace is an event driven process/thread debugging, tracing, and manipulation framework.
-It is written in C and has Python 2.7 bindings.
+It is written in C and has Python 2.7 and 3.7 bindings.

 It is meant to be used as a library.
 The API has been designed with cross-platform support in mind.
 Although the current version only runs on 32-